sjoerdvankreel/firefly-synth-2/static/Manual.md

 When enabled (voice count > 1), each incoming MIDI note kicks off multiple voices which all react (continuously) to the unison parameters.<br/>
 Each spawned voice in this case becomes part of the same global unison group.<br/>
 See also per-group on-note-random sources in the mod matrix / voice-note module.<br/>
-Global unison-spawned voices are otherwise not "special" - they each come out of the 64 available voices.
+Global unison-spawned voices are otherwise not "special" - they each come out of the 64 available voices.<br/>

 ![image](screenshot_manual_unison.png)